Nouble-Bushido/Nouble-Bushido/README.md

 ## 📱 Projects
 I have developed and worked on various projects.
 Some of them include:
+- **Rise: Reimagine your mornings with Rise app, your personal smart sleep companion!
+Tailor your own sleep schedule, wake up serenely to gentle nature sounds, and track your progress seamlessly.
 - **Son-of-Mom-s-Friend:** An app that shows users what achievements famous people had by the user's age.
 It includes a database of famous people and requests the user's date of birth to provide relevant information.
 - **AntiProcrastinator:** A productivity app aimed at helping users overcome procrastination.
 - **Yes/No:** A fun and interactive app that enables users to make decisions.
 - **Math Trainer:** An app designed to challenge users with math exercises.
 - **Memories:** A project that has brought many cherished moments to life.

 ## 🎯 Learning Goals